JohnLe01/LeagueAPI/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Latest Swift and Cocoapods
+Alamofire
+SwiftyJSON
+Datez

+## Usage
+See [the wiki](https://github.com/mathmatrix828/LeagueAPI/wiki) for usage details

 ## Installation